 Unfortunately, it was the 1965 A Charlie Brown Christmas that helped fuel the decline of aluminum trees.
 Despite Lucy’s instruction to Charlie Brown to “get the biggest aluminum tree you can find” and “Maybe paint it pink,” Charlie Brown buys the sad, but very real, tree, and doomed the popularity of aluminum trees.

 By 1969, Evergleam had stopped producing their trees, and by the early 1970s, aluminum trees were virtually non-existent on the market.
-Not to mention, in the midst of their downfall, all company records were lost, including the story of how these space-age trees “sky-rocketed” into the public eye.
+Not to mention, in the midst of their downfall, all company records were lost, including the story of how these Space Age trees “sky-rocketed” into the public eye.

 However, they’ve come back in style, appealing to vintage collectors, lovers of Mid Century Modern design and those who appreciate the long lifespan and low maintenance of artificial trees.